About us

 If you are able to support our work through the giving of time, skills money we want to hear from you.

 We offer two workshops which can be delivered for services working directly with children and young people.
-These are delivered free of charge although we do ask the booking organisation visiting organisation arranges a suitable venue.
+These are delivered free of charge, although we do ask the booking organisation arranges a suitable venue.

-We also deliver them on a regular basis for individuals to book on and please download our training calendar for planned dates.
+We also deliver them as open sessions on a regular basis for individuals to book on to and please click our training calendar below for planned dates.
 Email to make a booking enquiry.

 This training explores the substances which young people self report are most frequently used by this age group.
 For each substance we explore what it does to the body, the signs you might spot and what immediate keep safe messaging you can give.
 The session is around 2.5 hours long and was co-created with Liam Watson of Drugs Training.
 Our partners at Independence and H.I.C also co deliver this session.